aaknitt/zellostream/README.md

 - issuer:  Issuer credential from Zello account (see above)
 - vox_silence_time:  Time in seconds of detected silence before streaming stops
 - audio_threshold:  Audio detected above this level will be streamed
-- input_device_index:  Index of the audio input device to use for streaming
+- input_device_index:  Index of the audio input device to use for streaming (not used in zellostreamUDP.py)
+- TGID_in_stream: When true, a four-byte talkgroup ID is expected prior to the audio data in each incoming UDP packet and only the talkgroup specified in TGID_to_play will be streamed.
+Default is false.  (only used in zellostreamUDP.py)
+- TGID_to_play: When TGID_in_stream is set to true, the integer in this field specifies which talkgroup ID will be streamed (only used in zellostreamUDP.py)
+- UDP_PORT: UDP port to listen for oncompressed PCM audio on.
+Audio received on this port will be compressed and streamed to Zello (only used in zeelostreamUDP.py)

 ## Dependencies
 On Windows, requires these DLL files in the same directory: